We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Government-insured Mortgage Loans

-Government-insured mortgages are loans insured by either the Federal Housing Administration, the U.S. Department of Agriculture, or the Department of Veterans Affairs and provide potential homeowners lower credit score requirements, down payments, and closing costs.
-FHA, USDA, and VA loans are loan options considered to be government subsidized.
+Government-insured mortgages are loans insured by the Federal Housing Administration, the U.S. Department of Agriculture, or the Department of Veterans Affairs, and they offer potential homeowners lower credit score requirements, down payments, and closing costs.
+FHA, USDA, and VA loans are government-subsidized loan options.

 FHA Loans

 FHA loans allow potential homebuyers to purchase their home, finance home energy improvements or fund renovations.
-These loans are generally available for properties with 1 to 4 units that are a principal residence and are owner-occupied.
+These loans are generally available for properties with 1 to 4 units that are owner-occupied and a principal residence.
 This means they’re not usually available for rental or investment properties.

 It’s important to clarify that the FHA isn’t actually lending you the money — an FHA-approved financial institution is — but the government agency does guarantee the loan in case of default.

 FHA loans are designed for first-time homebuyers or individuals who haven’t owned a home in at least three years.
-However, FHA loans can also be approved for those who are not first-time or recent homeowners, provided they’re purchasing a residence in an area targeted for revitalization.
-This loan typically requires a low down payment of 3.5% and is offered in a variety of term lengths.
+However, FHA loans can also be approved for those who are not first-time or recent homeowners, provided they’re purchasing a residence in a targeted revitalization area.
+This loan typically requires a 3.5% down payment and is available with a variety of term lengths.

 Before applying for an FHA loan, you’ll need an appraisal from an FHA-approved appraiser to make sure the property follows the guidelines and requirements established by the US Department of Housing and Urban Development (HUD).
 Other requirements include: